 - The customer development team is driven by innovation and leadership, while the marketing team is driven by achieving sales.

 These are the key points that illustrate the differences between Customer Development and Marketing.
-In the next section, we will show you some confusion points between them.
+In the next section, we will show you some confusing issues between them.

 Confusion points between Customer Development and Marketing.

-The confusion between Customer Development and Marketing may have occurred because of some of the shared points between them.
+Customer development and marketing confusion may have occurred because of some of the shared points between them.
 Here we will discuss some of them.

 Strategies and steps of marketing and selling